munificent/craftinginterpreters/book/representing-code.md

 </aside>

-People have thrown all sorts of language features, design patterns and programming tricks to try to knock that problem down but no perfect language has finished it off yet.
+People have thrown all sorts of language features, design patterns, and programming tricks to try to knock that problem down but no perfect language has finished it off yet.
 In the meantime, the best we can do is try to pick a language whose orientation matches the natural architectural seams in the